-Site index reflects the average height of the dominant and codominant trees at a base age of 50 (Pacific Northwest); based on King 1966 site index equation for Douglas-fir (1) and Wiley 1978 site index equation for Western Hemlock.
-Age class profile represents commercial forest acres as of 9/30/22 per 2022 Form 10-K. (2) Age class profile represents commercial forest acres as of 9/30/22 per 2 \Non-GAAP measure (see Appendix for definitions and RYN reconciliations).
+- $\binom{1}{2}$ - Not adjusted for pending Oregon disposition.
+Site index reflects the average height of the dominant and codominant trees at a base age of 50 (Pacific Northwest); based on King 1966 site index equation for Douglas-fir and Wilev 1978 site index equation for Western Hemlock.

+(3) Age class profile represents commercial location and a second state of the second Age class profile represents commercial forest acres as of 9/30/22 per 2022 Form 10-K.